Home Compare CR vs HWM

 Crane Company vs Howmet Aerospace: Which Stock Looks Stronger in 2026?

-Howmet Aerospace holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+The structural profiles are close, with Howmet Aerospace carrying a narrow edge on growth.
 Crane Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Howmet Aerospace is in better shape — its trend is intact while Crane Company's trend has broken down.
 That puts structure and market broadly in agreement — Howmet Aerospace's lead looks more confirmed than conflicted.

 Trajectory Similarity